IIIF/website/source/_posts/2017-11-01-aac-collaboration.md

 The collaboration has created the following outputs for the IIIF community:

  * An implementation guide from [Brumfield Labs][Brumfield-Labs] to assist Museums implementing IIIF.
-This is available as a PDF [acc-guide][here].
+This is available as a PDF [here][acc-guide].
  * A questionnaire to help institutions think about the implications and practical issues with providing access to their images through IIIF.
-Available [acc-quest][here].
+Available [here][acc-quest].
- * A two day workshop written by Jason Ronallo available as a GitBook: [http://ronallo.com/iiif-workshop/][iiif-workshop].
+ * A two day workshop written by Jason Ronallo available as a GitBook: [iiif-workshop][http://ronallo.com/iiif-workshop/].

-The collaboration in combination with community involvement will also lead to improvements in the [IIIF Quick Start Guide][quick-start].
+The collaboration in combination with community involvement will also lead to improvements in the [quick-start][IIIF Quick Start Guide].

 [Brumfield-Labs]: http://www.brumfieldlabs.com
 [iiif-workshop]: http://ronallo.com/iiif-workshop/